 Students will arrive on campus on their scheduled mornings and may walk to the cafeteria to be served breakfast (if they so choose).
-All 6th and 7th grade students not eating breakfast should report to the large gym on the first day of school and all 8th grade students not eating breakfast should report to the basketball courts on the first day of school.
-6th and 7th grade students will be encouraged to transition to their Advisory class at 7:20 on the first day of school.
-8th Grade Students will be encouraged to transition to their Advisory class at 7:25 on the first day of school.
+Students will be encouraged to transition to their Advisory class at 7:20.
 During Advisory, their teacher will assign them a recreation zone for the year.
 Recreation zones are outdoor areas on campus that will have around 50 student limits, so that students are able to socialize with a 6-foot safety radius, take mask breaks, and enjoy the outdoors.
 Students will access their recreation zones before school, and during lunch.
 Each zone will also have an interior assignment that we use in the event that there is inclement weather.
 Students will learn all about their zone assignments, what to do when lunch occurs, and how to move about the building while in their Advisory class the first morning that they report to school.
 In that setting, we will answer their questions and make sure they are oriented for the day.

 Duty teachers will be monitoring students and reminding them to wear their masks and maintain social distancing.
 We will also be assisting them in locating their classrooms.